 - 2. The course of study for the MNurs shall consist of a 120-point Master's thesis (NURS 592). - 3.
-A candidate shall normally be enrolled for at least three trimesters and shall complete the degree within four years of first enrolling in it.
-The Associate Dean may extend that maximum period in special cases.
+The minimum and maximum periods of enrolment for the thesis are specified in section 18 of the Personal Courses of Study Statute.